pburtchaell/redux-promise-middleware/docs/guides/chaining-actions.md

 When a promise is resolved, one might want to dispatch additional actions in response.
 One example could be changing the route after a user is successfully signed in.
 Another could be showing an error message after a request fails.

 First, note this behavior uses thunks.
 You will need to include [Redux Thunk](https://github.com/gaearon/redux-thunk) in your middleware stack.

+*Note: Redux Thunk is a middleware enables action creators to return a function ([hence the name "thunk"](https://en.wikipedia.org/wiki/Thunk)) instead of an object.
+The returned function is called with a `dispatch` argument, which is what you can use to chain actions.*

 ```js
 const foo = () => {